Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Methodology

-where $\operatorname{MSE}(\cdot)$ and $\operatorname{CE}(\cdot)$ represent the mean square error function and the cross-entropy loss function respectively.
+where $\operatorname{MSE}(\cdot)$ and $\operatorname{CE}(\cdot)$ represent the mean square error and the cross-entropy loss function respectively.
 So we need to encourage agents to choose joint actions with a higher $\mathcal{L}_\text{recon}$.
-Obviously, it is impractical to traverse all possible joint actions $\boldsymbol{u}$.
-Then we look for the most novel actions within the limited set of actions obtained by the sampling procedure.
-In order to find state-action pairs that are as uncommon as possible, we generate an anti-ego policy $\hat{\boldsymbol{\pi}}^\text{ego}$ based on $\boldsymbol{\pi}^\text{ego}$, as shown in \figureautorefname~\ref{fig:framework}.
-The relationship between the ego policy and anti-ego policy of each agent is as follows:\looseness=-1
+Obviously, it is impractical to traverse all available joint actions $\boldsymbol{u}$.
+Then we look for the most novel actions within the limited set of actions obtained via the sampling procedure.
+In order to get state-action pairs that are as uncommon as possible, we generate an anti-ego policy $\hat{\boldsymbol{\pi}}^\text{ego}$ based on $\boldsymbol{\pi}^\text{ego}$, as shown in \figureautorefname~\ref{fig:framework}.
+The relationship between the ego and anti-ego policy of each agent is as follows:\looseness=-1